Big Brother (Nineteen Eighty-Four)

-Big Brother is a fictional character and symbol in George Orwell's dystopian 1949 novel Nineteen Eighty-Four.
+Big Brother is a character and symbol in George Orwell's dystopian 1949 novel Nineteen Eighty-Four.
 He is ostensibly the leader of Oceania, a totalitarian state wherein the ruling party, Ingsoc, wields total power "for its own sake" over the inhabitants.

-In the society that Orwell describes, every citizen is under constant surveillance by the authorities, mainly by telescreens (with the exception of the Proles).
-The people are constantly reminded of this by the slogan "Big Brother is watching you": a maxim that is ubiquitously on display throughout the novel.
+The ubiquitous slogan "Big Brother is watching you" serves as a constant reminder that Party members are not entitled to privacy.
+They are subject to constant surveillance to ensure their ideological purity.
+This is primarily through omnipresent telescreens that provide two-way video communication and constantly blare propaganda.

-In modern culture, the term "Big Brother" has entered the lexicon as a synonym for abuse of government power, particularly in respect to civil liberties, often specifically related to mass surveillance and a lack of choice in society.
+"Big Brother" has become a synecdoche for abuse of government power and mass surveillance, particularly with respect to civil liberties and loss of privacy.

 Character origins

+There are many theories about the origin of the character.
 In the essay section of his novel 1985, Anthony Burgess states that Orwell got the idea for the name of Big Brother from advertising billboards for educational correspondence courses from a company called Bennett's during World War II.
 The original posters showed J. M. Bennett himself, a kindly-looking old man offering guidance and support to would-be students with the phrase "Let me be your father."
 According to Burgess, after Bennett's death, his son took over the company and the posters were replaced with pictures of the son (who looked imposing and stern in contrast to his father's kindly demeanor) with the text "Let me be your big brother".

-Additional speculation from Douglas Kellner of the University of California, Los Angeles argued that Big Brother represents Joseph Stalin, representing Communism, including Stalinism, and Adolf Hitler, representing Nazism.
-Another theory is that the inspiration for Big Brother was Brendan Bracken, the Minister of Information, a government department in wartime United Kingdom, until 1945.
-Orwell worked under Bracken on the BBC's Indian, Hong Kong (present-day Hong Kong, China) and Malayan (modern Malaysian) Service.
-Bracken was customarily referred to by his employees by his initials, B.B., the same initials as the character Big Brother.
-Orwell also resented the wartime censorship and need to manipulate information which he felt came from the highest levels of the Minister of Information and from Bracken's office in particular.
+Additional speculation from Douglas Kellner of the University of California, Los Angeles, argued that Big Brother represents Joseph Stalin, representing Stalinism, and Adolf Hitler, representing Nazism.
+A theory made by Mr. W.J.
+West, a London book collector, who found radio transcripts and over 250 letters written by Orwell during his years at the BBC, that the inspiration for Big Brother was Brendan Bracken, the Minister of Information, based on Orwell's use of the initials B.B. was discredited as speculation by Gordon B. Beadle.
+David M. Lubin postulated that Big Brother was based on Herbert Kitchener, whom Orwell admired as a child.
+Kitchener's face appeared on Alfred Leete's 1914 British military recruitment poster Lord Kitchener Wants You.

-The idea of Big Brother could be also borrowed from the Soviet Union.
-There was an ideology of 'brotherly nations' or 'brotherly countries'.
-Russia presented itself as a big brother who watches over its younger brothers (other nations).
-The ideological word 'big brother' or 'older brother' was very well known and used in the Soviet Republics before and after WWII.
+The idea of Big Brother could be also borrowed from the 1937 H. G. Wells novel Star Begotten, in which "Big Brother" is referenced as a fictitious example of "mystical personifications" able to easily manipulate the common man, as well as the Soviet Union, where there was an ideology of "brotherly nations" or "brotherly countries".
+The Soviet Union presented itself as a big brother who watches over its younger brothers (other nations).
+The ideological word 'big brother' or 'older brother' was very well known and used in the Soviet Republics before and after the Second World War.
+In the "Circe" episode of James Joyce's Ulysses (1922) the prophet Elijah addresses God as "Big Brother up there, Mr President".